empriselab/RCareWorld/docs/submission.rst

       pip install "evalai"

-   Then, visit the `submission page <https://eval.ai/web/challenges/challenge-page/2351/my-submission>`_ and follow the instructions to submit your code.
-Each person’s token and submission command will differ, so copy the command from the webpage to submit.
+   Then, visit the `submission page <https://eval.ai/web/challenges/challenge-page/2351/submission>`_ and follow the instructions to submit your code.
+Each person's token and submission command will differ, so copy the command from the webpage to submit.

 5. If uploading directly, select the ``.zip`` or ``.tar`` file and upload: